-Written By ESR News Blog Editor Thomas Ahearn California Governor Jerry Brown has signed legislation taking effect January 1, 2017 – Assembly Bill No. 1843 – that will amend the California Labor Code to prohibit employers from considering certain juvenile records for employment purposes or asking a job applicant to disclose information concerning certain …Continue reading "California to Prohibit Employers from Considering Juvenile Records for Employment Purposes"
+Written By ESR News Blog Editor Thomas Ahearn A new law – Assembly Bill (A.B.)
+No. 1843 – will take effect January 1, 2017, and amend Section 432.7 of the California Labor Code to prohibit employers from considering certain juvenile records for employment purposes or asking a job applicant to disclose information concerning certain …Continue reading "New California Law Prohibiting Employers from Asking about Juvenile Criminal Records Takes Effect January 1"